-This Tuesday INSIDER Daily Digest has news on STEM education, a Marine Corps medium-range air defense capability and more.
+This Tuesday INSIDER Daily Digest has news on the Biden administration's proposed supplemental spending request and more.

 Defense Secretary Lloyd Austin and Secretary of State Anthony Blinken testified before the Senate Appropriations Committee this morning on the administration's multibillion-dollar supplemental spending request for Ukraine and Israel:

 Defense Secretary Lloyd Austin and Secretary of State Antony Blinken told Senate appropriators today that approving the $106 billion national security spending package sought by President Biden would pour significant funding into the U.S. defense industrial base, resulting in not just the support of key allies Ukraine and Israel, but also a surge in American jobs.

 In related news, House GOP lawmakers are proposing a spending package for Israel that will likely be dead-on-arrival in the Senate: